- Note

 - Checkout

-for more options to debug and reporting. -
+node run_puppeteer --helpfor more options to debug and reporting. -

 The command

-only needs to be executed once, since installs the tools dependencies; after that they are ready to use. -
+npm installonly needs to be executed once, since installs the tools dependencies; after that they are ready to use. -

 Use

-environment variable.
+PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1 npm install --no-save puppeteerto skip automatic downloading of Chromium.
+You may specify own Chromium/Chrome binary throughPUPPETEER_EXECUTABLE_PATH=$(which google-chrome)environment variable.
 BEWARE: Puppeteer is only guaranteed to work with the bundled Chromium, use at your own risk.

 Using Node.js.